MianSaadTahir/Escape-Plan/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check out the [issues page](https://github.com/miansaadtahir/EscapePlan/issues) for more information.

+## License

+This project is open source and available under the MIT [License](https://github.com/MianSaadTahir/Escape-Plan/blob/main/LICENSE).